ljreder/Megaw/README.md

     * Animal Tales
     * Dandelion (a musical)

+## 1985 - All programs missing

-## 1985, 1986, and 1987 no programs
+## 1986 - Missing programs

+To Feed Their Hopes: An American Cantana (Quaigh Theater in New York City)

-To Feed Their Hopes
+STEPPING FORWARD (Mayfair Theatre in Santa Monica, renamed version of To Feed Their Hopes)

-STEPPING FORWARD (Musical??)

-Company
+## 1987 - All programs missing